 LIPOSUCTION in one way or another is used in almost every tummy tuck.
 Most plastic surgeons liposuction the hips or flanks (muffin tops) to get a better waistline and often decrease the need for a long tummy tuck scar.
 Liposuction can be used to blend the edges of a tummy tuck to prevent what is known as “dog ears”.

 CORRECTION OF SEPARATED ABDOMINAL MUSCLES (RECTUS DIASTASIS).
 Abdominal muscle separation is a normal component of pregnancy.
 If the abdominal muscles did not separate during pregnancy, the uterus would be forced to go straight upward, prevent the diaphragm from functioning correctly, and lead to the death of the mother before she delivered.
-Abdominal muscles come back together 30% of the time after the first pregnancy, only 10% of the time after the second pregnancy, and almost never after the third pregnancy.
+Abdominal muscles come back together 30% of the time after the first pregnancy, only 10% of the time after the second pregnancy, and rarely after the third pregnancy.
 These muscles need to be repaired for both functional and cosmetic reasons.

 Surgery doesn’t end at surgery.
-Surgery ends when the abdominoplasty scar is as good as the patient’s genetics will allow.I tape this wound with a very strong form of post-operative surgical tape known as Proxy Strips.
+Surgery ends when the abdominoplasty scar is as good as the patient’s genetics will allow.
+Dr. Sclesinger will tape the wound with a very strong form of post-operative surgical tape known as Proxy Strips.
 These last for two weeks at a time, to help get rid of redness and elevation, and help teach the new collagen fibers how to come in both flat and strong.
 In a matter of weeks, you should begin to enjoy the results of your tummy tuck.